Moein (singer): Personal life

-Return to Iran

 On 9 January 2024, Mohammad Mehdi Esmaili, Iran’s Minister of Culture and Islamic Guidance, responded to a journalist’s question about Moein’s potential activities in Iran, stating, “Their presence in Iran is not an issue; permission to perform is a separate matter, governed by the law.
 The same rules apply to them as to anyone else.”

 Hassan Shamaizadeh, quoting Moein from a phone conversation, claimed that Moein had dismissed the possibility of returning to Iran.